A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Database And Experiments

 \section{Database And Experiments}

-All experiments have been carried out on the third floor of Engineering Office Wing (EOW), University of Victoria, BC, Canada.
-The dimension of the area is 21~m by 16~m.
-It has three long corridors as shown in Fig.~\ref{fig:floor_map}(a).
-The CSI fingerprints for both training and testing are collected using an autonomous driving robot.
-The 3-wheel robot (Fig.~\ref{fig:Loc_System}(a)) has multiple sensors including a wheel odometer, an inertial measurement unit (IMU), a LIDAR, 3 sonar sensors and a color and depth (RGB-D) camera.
-It can navigate to a target location within an accuracy of $\mathrm{0.21{\pm}0.02~m}$.
+The data collections took place on the 3rd floor of the Engineering Office Wing (EOW), University of Victoria in British Columbia, Canada.
+As depicted in Fig.~\ref{fig:floor_map}(a), the office space spans twenty-one meters by sixteen meters, where it has multiple hallways and exits.
+We utilized and an autonomous robot (Fig.~\ref{fig:Loc_System}(a)) for collecting the CSI training and testing dataset, of which has a positional accuracy of $\mathrm{0.21{\pm}0.02~m}$ due to precise light detection and ranging (LIDAR), inertial measurement unit (IMU), RGB-D camera, and wheel encoders.

-During the experiments, the robot carried the mobile devices (a Google Nexus 5 smartphone and a Thinkpad T520 laptop equipped with an Intel 5300 NIC) to collect CSI.
+For the training and testing runs, the robot carried a Nexus 5 smartphone or a Thinkpad T520 laptop with an Intel 5300 PCIe card to collect CSI.
 There is only 1 AP (TPlink AC1750) in the experimental area, operating in channel 36 with a 5~GHz frequency band.
-Fig.~\ref{fig:floor_map}(b) illustrates the heat map of the RSSI collected from the Intel 5300 NIC and Nexus 5 smartphone, where the signal strength is represented by color.
-Clearly, the signals are stronger in the area near the AP.
-The targeted AP can cover the area including one room (EOW 348) and two corridors with 1185~RPs (pink stars) and 195~testing points (solid blue line).
+Fig.~\ref{fig:floor_map}b depicts the heat map of the RSSI collected from the Intel 5300 NIC and Nexus 5 smartphone, where the signal strength is represented by colour.
+Visibly, the signals are stronger in the areas near the AP.
+The targeted AP can cover the area including one room (EOW 348) and two corridors with 1185~SLs (pink stars) and 195~testing points (solid blue line).
 There are 3 receiving antennae on the Intel 5300 NIC, while the smartphone has only one receiving antenna.
 Therefore, as shown in Fig.~\ref{fig:floor_map}(b), the RSSI signals from the Intel card are stronger and more consistent than the ones from the smartphone.